-Leroy Marc, is best known for hosting the weekend evening show “Man Club” on Transafrica radio, but has also appeared on our screens presenting BETAlist on BET tv channel.
-Not only a flourishing TV presenter and radio host, Leroy is also an admitted Attorney, having completed his articles of clerkship in January 2014.
-Since then, he has written a lot of articles about brands, current affairs and consumer trends.
+Leroy Marc is best known for hosting the weekend evening show ‘Man Club’ on Transafrica radio but has also appeared on our screens presenting BETAlist on the BET channel.
+Not only a flourishing TV presenter and radio host, but Leroy is also an admitted Attorney, having completed his articles of clerkship in January 2014.
+Since then, he has written a lot of articles about brands, current affairs, and consumer trends.

 Istyleblaq had the opportunity to catch up with Leroy Marc to talk about his love for style and fashion.

 MUZI: As an experienced fashion stylist- Who would you say your style icons are and who would be your dream client to style?